 - Project Rationale a description of the significance of the project, how it will address the needs of users.
 Please detail the impact should the project not be completed. - Traffic Volume Information the actual or estimated annual average daily traffic (AADT) counts, showing a breakdown between truck traffic and passenger vehicle traffic.
-Available supporting documentation should be provided. - Safety Benefits a description of how safety will be improved for all traffic. - Economic Benefits if appropriate, the impact on existing or proposed development(s) should be included, with reference to the number of new permanent jobs to be created, and the value of new investment. - Partnership a description of how the proposed project links into the transportation system in the area, any cooperation with another municipality, and confirmation of any participation by industry/private sector involved in funding the project. - Outside Funding if municipality has been able to leverage funding from another source, i.e. the federal government or private sector, include the amount and source of funding as a benefit. - Supporting documentation engineering reports, planning studies and/or condition surveys. - Alignment with Government of Alberta's Four Priority Areas applications should outline how projects will exhibit economic, social, environmental and/or innovation benefits.
+Available supporting documentation should be provided. - Safety Benefits a description of how safety will be improved for all traffic. - Economic Benefits if appropriate, the impact on existing or proposed development(s) should be included, with reference to the number of new permanent jobs to be created, and the value of new investment.
+Partnership - - a description of how the proposed project links into the transportation system in the area, any cooperation with another municipality, and confirmation of any participation by industry/private sector involved in funding the project. - Outside Funding if municipality has been able to leverage funding from another source, i.e. the federal government or private sector, include the amount and source of funding as a benefit. - Supporting documentation engineering reports, planning studies and/or condition surveys. - Alignment with Government of Alberta's Four Priority Areas applications should outline how projects will exhibit economic, social, environmental and/or innovation benefits.

 Supporting documentation, such as business plans, master plans, and engineering reports must be included in the application being delivered in person or by mail to the Alberta Transportation Regional Office, or attached in the department's online, Municipal Grants Management Application system.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.